neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

-# React State: Journal App Form
+# React State: Journal App with Form Submit

 Currently our journal entries are just stored in an array.
 We want to store this array in state to add new entries to add.